burgerian/gimp-python-animation/README.md

 ### Export animation as animated GIF

 You can run the command "Filters > Animation > Export as animated GIF" to save the animation as an animated GIF file.
 Enter the desired frame rate and optionally a suffix for the filename.
+The filename is the same as the `.xcf` filename of the animation, with the optional suffix and the extension `.gif`.

 If you prefer to specify frame delay rather than frame rate, you can export an animated GIF using the File menu instead: